 There are also plenty of attractions in and around Vegas, as with the last reply, Hoover Damn and the Grand Canyon should be on your list.
 There are also some fabulous shows most offering 2for1 tickets.

 Answer below is great and I also recommend trump tower, it's luxury, great price, no smoking, no casino, and next door to the shopping mall.
 Go to grand canyon by helicopter, there a number of companies, book early, and go early, so you can get on the sky walk easy.
 It's a great way to do the grand canyon and an experience I wont forget.
 Las Vegas is awesome!
-Enjoy! over 6 years ago
+Enjoy! almost 7 years ago